SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-metrics.md

 description: Learn how to collecting metrics
 ---

-Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for metrics collection.
-Full list of them is available in [our repository].
+Sumo Logic Logic Distribution for OpenTelemetry Collector provides various receivers for metrics collection.
+The full list of them is available in [our repository].

 To use the receiver, you need to define it in the `receivers:` section and then use it in the pipeline.
 Let's consider the following example usage of [Host Metrics receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver#host-metrics-receiver):